minsuk0519/minsuk.github.io/_posts/2021-10-06-GAM150_ColorLeon.md

     alt: "Character"
 ---

-## Brief Description
+## Project Description

 Team of 4 student team project using supported 2d game engine(box2D).
+It is a 2D puzzle-platform game where character’s color changes physics of the world.

 ## Role